hamnis/hamnis.github.io/content/posts/2025-deno-scripting/index.md

 To use the built-in shell completion in `cliffy` you have to first activate it.
 ![sub command completions help screen](images/completions.png)

-We also need to run the script as a standalone command.

 > [!INFO]
+> We need to run the script as a standalone command.
 > The reason for this is that the completion system expects a `known` command
 > Our name for the command is `sub-commands`